MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Storage-Replica--Frequently-Asked-Questions.md

 This is not a supported configuration in Windows Server 2016 Technical Preview.
 This may change in a later release.
 If configuring cluster-to-cluster replication, Storage Replica fully supports Scale Out File Servers and Hyper-V Servers, including the use of Storage Spaces Direct.

 ## <a name="FAQ9"></a>How do I configure asynchronous replication?
-Specify `New-SRPartnership –ReplicationMode` and provide argument **Asynchronous**.
+Specify `New-SRPartnership ï¿½ReplicationMode` and provide argument **Asynchronous**.
 By default, all replication in Storage Replica is synchronous.
 You can also change the mode with `Set-SRPartnership -ReplicationMode`.

 ## <a name="FAQ10"></a>How do I prevent automatic failover of a stretch cluster?
-To prevent automatic failover, you can use PowerShell to configure `Get-ClusterNode –Name "NodeName").NodeWeight=0`.
+To prevent automatic failover, you can use PowerShell to configure `Get-ClusterNode ï¿½Name "NodeName").NodeWeight=0`.
 This removes the vote on each node in the disaster recovery site.
-Then you can use `Start-ClusterNode –PreventQuorum` on nodes in the primary site and `Start-ClusterNode –ForceQuorum` on nodes in the disaster site to force failover.
+Then you can use `Start-ClusterNode ï¿½PreventQuorum` on nodes in the primary site and `Start-ClusterNode ï¿½ForceQuorum` on nodes in the disaster site to force failover.
 There is no graphical option for preventing automatic failover, and preventing automatic failover is not recommended.

 ## <a name="FAQ11"></a>How do I disable virtual machine resiliency?
 To prevent the new Hyper-V virtual machine resiliency feature from running and therefore pausing virtual machines instead of failing them over to the disaster recovery site, run `(Get-Cluster).ResiliencyDefaultPeriod=0`